anneyoung27/test_api_auto/README.md

 # Introduction
-The purpose of this project is to learn and understand how to automate API using JavaScript language with the SuperTest, Mocha, and Chai frameworks.
+The purpose of this project is to learn and understand how to automate API using JavaScript language with the SuperTest, Mocha, and Chai frameworks in https://reqres.in/

 # Technology
 - IDE: Visual Studio Code